-The presentation starts with a very short film depicting the Christmas Truce of 1914.
-Students can watch the video in class or on their own on Youtube.
+The lesson begins with a very short film depicting the Christmas Truce of 1914.
+Students can watch the video in class, or on their own on Youtube.

-The presentation then tells the story of the truce through museum artifacts and eye-witness testimony, thereby confirming or debunking various aspects of the film.
-Students know not to trust everything they see on their screens; they’ll be amazed to know that the real story is even better than the film.
+The presentation will guide students through the real story of the truce by exploring museum artifacts and eye-witness testimony.
+Students will learn what the film got right and wrong about the event and teaches students to not always trust everything they see on their screens.
+They will be amazed to learn that the real story is even better than the film.

-Want to use the activity after the holiday break for distance teaching?
-Ask students to watch the video on their own over the holidays, to reflect on the discussion questions from slide two and to come up with their own questions.
-Then use screen-sharing to show the presentation and to answer students’ questions.
+Want to use the activity after the holiday break, or for distance teaching?
+Get the students to watch the video on their own over the holidays.
+Then ask them to reflect on the discussion questions from slide two of the presentation come up with their own questions.
+Teachers can then use screen-sharing to show the presentation and to answer the students’ questions.

 Activities you might also like